vo-h/Chicago-Crime/README.md

 ## App Deployment
 I also created a [web app](https://chicago-crime-dashboard.herokuapp.com/) with limited functionalities using Heroku.
 It took me quite some time to figure out how to integrate Heroku, Google
-Cloud and GitHub so that I don't need to host locally.
+Cloud and GitHub so that I can store all my code on GitHub.
 Found this [link](https://devdojo.com/bryanborge/adding-google-cloud-credentials-to-heroku) that was super useful.
 Also, to deploy Heroku from GitHub, simply add the Procfile and setup.sh files in your repo, and add required packages in requirement.txt.